 The Musée Picasso in Antibes claims to have been the first museum dedicated to arguably the most famous artist of the twentieth century.
-The fairly small museum has around 250 art works by Pablo Picasso including paintings, drawing, and ceramics.
+The fairly small museum has around 250 artworks by Pablo Picasso including paintings, drawings, and ceramics.
 Works by other modern artists, especially Nicolas de Stael, Hans Hartung, and Anna-Eva Bergman are also on display.
 The museum is in the former Grimaldi Castle overlooking the Mediterranean Sea with marvelous views from the terrace where a few sculptures are exhibited.
 The Picasso Museum is a top day-trip destination from Nice and other French Riviera resort towns.
 Some may find the admission a bit steep for such a small museum.

 The Picasso Museum in Antibes on the French Riviera

 The Musée Picasso opened in 1966 in the former Château de Grimaldi overlooking the Mediterranean Sea in Antibes.
 Picasso used the upper floors of the castle as a studio in 1946 and donated some works to the town.
 The collection was later enhanced by purchases and further bequests.